boostercloud/booster/CONTRIBUTING.md

 ### Use `const` and `let`

-Use `const` and immutable object when possible, otherwise, use `let`.
+Default to `const` and immutable objects when possible, otherwise, use `let`.

 ```typescript
 // Good